Berilcinki/Shelter_App/README.md

 # Animal Shelter Data Analysis System (AVL Tree in C)

-This project is a  animal shelter management and analysis system written in C using an AVL Tree data structure.
+This project was developed as part of my coursework to practice data structures and algorithms concepts such as AVL Tree data structure using C.

 ## Features